 Your awning has an adjustable pitch and will be set to a minimum of 18" when opened, for a 10' projection awning.
 You may need to give it more slope if your installation or surface is not perfectly level.
+The pitch range is from 5 degrees down to 70 degrees.
 Please take this into consideration when selecting the height of installation.